-The city of Samsun is located in the northeast of Turkey between two river deltas, where the Kizilirmark and Yesilirmak rivers flow.
+Situated in the northeastern part of Turkey, Samsun is nestled between two river deltas, where the Kizilirmak and Yesilirmak rivers converge.

-Samsun enjoys a long past history and its myths date back even farther.
-According to ancient legends the delta east of Samsun was home to the Amazons - a people of female warriors who chose archers primarily because they had one breast removed in order to shoot with accuracy.
-The word 'Amazon' is derived from an old Greek language meaning 'without breasts'.
+Samsun has a long and intriguing history, with myths dating back even further.
+According to ancient legends, the eastern delta of Samsun was the homeland of the Amazons, a tribe of female warriors who were archers and who would remove one breast to shoot more accurately.
+The term 'Amazon' is derived from an old Greek word meaning 'without breast'.

-The legend of the Amazons, a society composed entirely of female warriors, dates back around 1200 BC.
-Almost nothing is known about their origins or how they operated as it's possible that they were never real.
-The Amazon myth persisted after the Greek invasion however, with their homeland vaguely located along the world's largest river.
+The legend of the Amazons dates back to around 1200 BC.
+Although little is known about their origins or way of life, the myth of these female warriors persisted even after the Greek invasion, with their homeland located vaguely along the world's largest river.

-In 3rd century BC, Samsun became the territory of expanding Kingdom of Pontus.
-Initially it belonged to the empire created by the great conqueror Alexander The Great that broke into small kingdoms after his death in 4th century BC.
-At its zenith Kingdom of Pontus extended its control over about two thirds of modern Turkey and northern Black Sea shore trading towns.
+In the 3rd century BC, Samsun became part of the expanding Kingdom of Pontus, which initially belonged to the empire created by the great conqueror Alexander the Great.
+At its peak, the Kingdom of Pontus controlled approximately two-thirds of modern-day Turkey, as well as northern Black Sea coastal trading towns.

-Samsun was first taken over by the Romans who were later replaced by the Byzantines.
-Then it was conquered by the Seljuks and became a part of an Ilhanid Mongol principality before becoming incorporated in a Genoese trading network.
-Eventually, Samsun came under Ottoman control in 15th century.
+Over time, Samsun fell under the control of the Romans, who were later replaced by the Byzantines.
+It was then conquered by the Seljuks and became part of the Ilhanid Mongol principality before being incorporated into a Genoese trading network.
+Finally, in the 15th century, Samsun came under Ottoman control.

-Nevertheless, officers from Britain and France watched him closely with British warships nearby to keep an eye on his movements.
-Mustafa Kemal and his staff moved inland after one week in Samsun, first to Havza about 53 miles away, then Amasya 85 kilometers (53 miles) distant.
-Mustafa Kemal declared the war of independence in act at Samsun city.
+However, British and French officers monitored him closely, with British warships stationed nearby to keep an eye on his movements.
+After spending one week in Samsun, Mustafa Kemal and his staff moved inland to Havza, about 53 miles away, and then to Amasya, 85 kilometers (53 miles) distant.
+It was here that Mustafa Kemal declared the war of independence, marking a pivotal moment in Turkish history.